adobe/helix-home/togetherapart/1-spooky.md

 # Project Helix Get Together/Stay Apart I

-## Spooky Season Edition
+Spooky Season Edition — October 20, 2020, Online

+---

 > What's spookier than a black cat during a moonlit night?
 Being on call during a major Adobe event!

-Oct 20, 2020, Online

----

 (See the [Archive](./README.md) for past Get Togethers and Stay Aparts – there aren't any, this will be the first one)